mitch-b/color-swatcher/README.md

 OpenUI5 Color Swatcher Sample Application
 =========================================

-Sample OpenUI5 application using/creating custom components
+Sample OpenUI5 application using/creating custom components.
+Clicking on a color swatch will copy the HEX value to your clipboard.

 ![Color Swatcher Sample](readme-screenshot.png)